Update in progress March 2018

 Sunday: Sunday is dedicated to church, family and rest.
 Bars and eating establishments may be closed.

 What to wear?
 Casual dress is the way to go, although if you intend to go to church pack something smart.
-Cover up when you're at the market, in town or in villages, as you will see the locals doing.
+Cover up when you're at the market, in town or in villages.

-24 hour, 7 day a week fuel & food: Oasis Energy in Nikao, near the International Airport.
+24 hour, 7 day a week fuel & food: Oasis Energy in Nikao (west of Avarua, near the airport).
+Super Brown in Tupapa (east of Avarua).

-Mosquitos: I'm a mosquito beacon but they weren't an issue in the coastal area, although I may have been lucky.
+Mosquitos / Travel Warnings: I'm a mosquito beacon but they weren't an issue in the coastal area, although I may have been lucky.
 It's best to go prepared, if you explore the island's mountainous interior you'll definitely need repellent.
+Visit Safe Travel to see if there are any travel or health related warnings for the Cook Islands.

 In The Water